 Should You Buy It?

 Razer Seiren Pro microphone is a very niche bit of tech, to be absolutely fair to it.
 You’re not going to want this unless you’re running a podcast, or doing some serious Twitch streaming, or maybe if you wanted to buy an external microphone for your competitive online multiplayer gaming and you wanted the absolute best-of-the-best option available.
-It’s made for genuine hardcore studio work, and as such it carries an appropriately serious price tag with it -- whether you’re willing to pay that premium is up to you.
+It’s made for genuine hardcore studio work, and as such it carries an appropriately serious price tag with it — whether you’re willing to pay that premium is up to you.

 very big for a PC microphone, especially considering that it’s competing with much cheaper and smaller headphone-and-mic combos.
 The omnidirectional mode isn’t as great in its pickup of audio from different directions as cardoid is from one.
-But it does a good job of faithfully, accurately recording sound -- that’s its job.
+But it does a good job of faithfully, accurately recording sound — that’s its job.
 Oh, and it has a beautiful design, and an equally beautiful box, more than you’d expect any mic to be or have.

 amazing.
-I mean, look at it -- it’s a stunning piece of hardware, with beautiful industrial design that makes the Seiren Pro both look and be rugged.
+I mean, look at it — it’s a stunning piece of hardware, with beautiful industrial design that makes the Seiren Pro both look and be rugged.
 While treating any microphone roughly is never a good idea due to the intentionally incredibly sensitive hardware inside, this one looks like it could take punishment.
 The fact that it has an onboard DAC for connecting a pair of headphones is just the cherry on top of an already delicious and very well constructed cake.

 If you’re picking up some gear for your backyard podcast, with one to four attendees, you can’t go wrong with Razer’s studio mic, and picking up the pop shield and shock mount accessories is probably a good idea too if you’re planning on getting serious.
 The Seiren Pro becomes our benchmark for microphone quality.
 Everything we try out from here on in, whether it’s a smartphone mic or a headset or a little digital camera mic, will be judged against it.
-It’s likely -- but not at all surprising -- that they’ll be found wanting.
+It’s likely — but not at all surprising — that they’ll be found wanting.